3mdeb/news-and-ideas/blog/content/post/2020-06-30-trenchboot-grub-cbfs.md

 that every operation done by TPM is memorized and can be accessed by user at any time.
 Most interesting parts are of course **hashes of every firmware component**.
-With this knowledge and details about PCR extension process (extension order mostly) user have tool to analyze them, if there is a need, verify against corruption.
+With this knowledge and details about PCR extension process (extension order mostly) user has tool to analyze PCRs and, if there is a need, verify against corruption.
 All you have to do is to make your own calculations and see if every step is exactly as TPM event log reports.